QCDIS/NaaVRE-website/Readiness-level-framework.md

 - Add a version number to the virtual lab.
 - Publish virtual lab metadata outside the virtual lab.
 Tip: Create the metadata in the external catalogue to avoid duplicate effort. <span style="color:green">ToDo: Check if we have a single preferred metadata catalogue</span>.
   - Track the metadata with version control, such that the changes to metadata can be viewed by virtual lab users.
+  - ToDo VLIC: Choose a metadata standard.

 #### During core development
 Where possible, do the following while building the virtual lab:
-- Aim for good code quality while developing a virtual lab in NaaVRE:
-  - Pin versions of used software and libraries In the dependencies to prevent compatibility problems when updates occur to the packages and software.
+- Pin versions of used software and libraries in the dependencies to prevent compatibility problems when updates occur to the packages and software.
 - Start each cell in the notebook with a title.
 - Parallelize the execution of the parts of the code where this is useful.
+A tutorial is available [here](https://github.com/QCDIS/lifewatch-notebooks/blob/main/NaaVRE-tutorials/splitting-classic.ipynb).
 - Create documentation for the virtual lab.
   - Track the documentation with version control.
-- Enable citation of the virtual lab.

 #### From core development to first use
 The virtual lab is ready for its first use, if it meets the following criteria:
+- Security
+  - Personal tokens are not tracked by version control.
+- Licensing
+  - The virtual lab has a license.
+- Versioning
+  - The virtual lab has a version number.
+  - Versions of used software and libraries are pinned.
+- Metadata
+  - The metadata of the virtual lab is published.
+- Codebase
   - The code executes without errors: The code can be executed without errors: Currently, you can verify this by manually executing all cells in the notebook on a machine on which the code was not developed (to ensure no references are made to local resources).
-- [Parallel processing](https://github.com/QCDIS/lifewatch-notebooks/blob/main/NaaVRE-tutorials/splitting-classic.ipynb) is applied where suitable.
   - The responsibility of each cell in the notebook is clear and can be described in a single sentence.
+- Parallel processing is applied where suitable.
+- Containerization
   - The notebook cells can be containerized.
+- Workflow execution
   - The containerized cells can run without any modifications.

 #### During first use
+- Data
   - Make data fair.
-- Publication of two papers:
-  - One in the ecosystem domain.
-  - A second paper should be a technical paper.
+  - Make sure the virtual lab can be used with different datasets.
+- Versioning
   - Give each containerized cell a persistent identifier and version number <span style="color:green">(This is currently not a feature in NaaVRE.
 But might become possible in the future.
 Added to [potential ToDos](#potential-todos-for-lifewatch-vlic))</span>
+- Documentation
   - Create a [user manual](#User-manual) for the virtual lab.
-- Make sure the virtual lab can be used with different datasets.
+- Metadata
+  - Fill in all metadata fields
+- Codebase
+  - Add unit tests to verify the behavior of used methods and libraries.
+- Publication:
+  - Two papers should be published:
+    - One in the ecosystem domain.
+    - A second paper should be a technical paper.
-- Create a description of use cases.
-This can be a link to another source (website / publication).
+  - The publications should provide a description of use cases of the virtual lab.

 #### From first use to workshop use
 The virtual lab is ready for workshop use, if it meets the criteria for first use, and additionally the following:
+- Metadata
+  - All the fields of the metadata standard are present.
+- Documentation
+  - At least one domain scientist who was not involved in the development of the virtual lab has reviewed the user manual.
+The coding experience of the reviewer of the user manual is similar to the coding experience of the intended user.
+  - How to use the virtual lab on a different dataset is explained.
+- Codebase
   - Unit tests verify the behavior of used methods and libraries.
 There should be a testing guideline, which will be done in this issue [\#274](https://github.com/QCDIS/projects_overview/issues/274).
   - The virtual lab reads, writes and exchanges data in a way that meets domain-relevant community standards.
 [5] <span style="color:green">I think we will need to consult some ecologists to determine these standards.
 I aditionally emailed Nafiseh. </span>
   - The code within cells is easily human-readable and others can easily modify it.
 If methods have side effects, this is clear to the user.
   - The input and output of each cell is clear.
 It is both clear what the structure is (e.g. what data type is used) and what the data content is from a domain perspective.
+- Workflow
   - The duration of computation, memory usage, and power usage of the container is acceptable.
 As there is currently no dashboard to monitor resource usage, contact the VLIC team for guidelines.
-- At least one domain scientist who was not involved in the development of the virtual lab has reviewed the user manual.
-The coding experience of the reviewer of the user manual is similar to the coding experience of the intended user.
-- How to use the virtual lab on a different dataset is explained.

 #### During workshop use
+- Documentation
+  - Gather user feedback on the documentation.
+- Codebase
-- Find out if the architecture of the virtual lab is understandable and maintainable.(e.g. There is a flowchart showing the notebook cells and classes).
+  - Find out if the architecture of the virtual lab is understandable and maintainable.

 #### From workshop use to operational service
-- Add a description of the architecture of the virtual lab (e.g. a flowchart showing the notebook cells and classes).
-- All the fields of the metadata standard are present.
-ToDo VLIC: Choose a metadata standard.
 - Dependencies are specified.
 The dependencies are in the dockerfile, but should be duplicated in the metadata such that a person can in theory also run the source code on their own machine after installing the dependencies manually.

 #### During operational service